raimohanska/snap-skeleton/README.md

 This stuff is under progress!
 Here's the backlog:

-- Cabal test for running tests
+- s/json/aeson/g
-- Cabal repl or similar (can has?)
+- s/curl/HTTP/g
-- Possibly move HttpTester stuff into its own project and publish in Cabal
+- Learn from Snap tests, possibly employ Snap.Test facilities
-- Xml examples?
-Is there any XML serialization library for mapping Haskell data types into XML?
+- Cabal repl or similar (cabal-dev ghci is close but doesn't allow reloading of srcs)
-- Convert this into a template like in Giter8 (which fails because it seems to have problems with dollar $igns)
+- Convert this into a template for `snap init`